meerkat-dashboard/meerkat/docs/upgrade3.md

 * More inline tips and placeholders scattered throughout the interface for guidance
 * Replace `<div>` HTML elements with more meaningful `<section>`, `<fieldset>` etc. HTML elements.
 * Standard HTML forms and pages replace custom interface elements like Javascript modals.

+Logging and debug options have been added to Meerkat.

 Meerkat 3 includes the latest release of Bootstrap 5 (v5.2).
 For information on browser support, see the [Bootstrap browsers and devices page](https://getbootstrap.com/docs/5.2/getting-started/browsers-devices).